hl7au/au-fhir-base/docs/build-pipeline.md

 every version, a milestone rewrites **0** old-version pages — and the publisher **skips the past-version loop and the `needFolder` copy altogether**, so the milestone needs **no local version tree**.
 Measured:
 2nd milestone rewrites 0/5,153 old-version files (see `publisher-A2-prototype-results.md`).
-This is what lets `build-review-publish-milestone.yml` run GitHub-hosted + lean.
+This is what lets the milestone path in `build-review-publish.yml` run GitHub-hosted + lean.
 Off by default; opt-in per IG.
 Combined into the custom jar (KyleOps/fhir-ig-publisher release `au-pipeline-combined`) with #1327, A3, and lever C until the upstream PRs merge.